jiangfan233/rxjs-way/posts/podman or docker?/play-gitlab.md

 ```

-- 1、First, pull the gitlab image. [how to install ?](https://podman.io/docs/installation)
+- 1、First, pull the gitlab image. [how to install podman ?](https://podman.io/docs/installation)

 ```bash
 # this image is about 3G, it's gonna take a while.